Twenty-One (game show): 2000 version

 Questions were still worth 1 to 11 points, but all main-game questions were multiple-choice, with no multiple-part questions.
 Questions worth six or fewer points had one correct answer out of three choices.
 Questions worth seven to ten points had one correct answer out of four choices; for ten-point questions, "all/none of the above" was an option.
 Questions worth 11 points had two correct answers out of five, and both were required.
 As with the original series, host Povich did not tell either contestant about the other's score or performance.

 Incorrect answers no longer deducted points from a contestant's score.
 Instead, contestants received a strike for each incorrect response (or for failing to provide both correct responses on the 11-point questions); accumulating three strikes resulted in an automatic loss.
 This rule change meant that games could end without a winner, as the rounds were played to completion.
-If one contestant had struck out on his or her turn and the second contestant had two strikes, the latter could also lose the game on an incorrect answer.
+If one contestant had struck out on their turn and the second contestant had two strikes the latter could also lose the game on an incorrect answer.
 However, a contestant did not know how an opponent had struck out unless explicitly told so by the host.

 Each contestant could call for a "Second Chance" once per game, allowing an opportunity to receive help from a friend or family member before answering.
 An incorrect response on a Second Chance penalized the contestant with two strikes instead of one.
-If the challenger struck out, and the champion had either one or two strikes and had not yet used his or her Second Chance, the round was played to completion because the champion could still strike out.
+If the challenger struck out, and the champion had either one or two strikes and had not yet used their Second Chance, the round was played to completion because the champion could still strike out.
 In the event of a challenger's strikeout, the champion automatically won if he or she either had no strikes, or had one strike and had used the Second Chance.

 Games were still played to a maximum of five rounds, and beginning with the second episode, contestants had the option to stop the game after the second round if neither contestant had reached 21.
 If time ran out during a game and at least two complete rounds had been played, the contestant in the lead was declared the winner and advanced to the Perfect 21 bonus round at the beginning of the next episode.

 Unlike the 1950s version, if the game ended in a tie, no new game was played.
 Instead, the contestants would be asked one question, and the first contestant to ring in could answer.
 If correct, he or she won the game and went on to play the bonus round; an incorrect answer gave the opponent a chance to respond.
 If both contestants missed the question, a new one was asked, with play continuing until a winner was determined.